Daredevil

 0

 Yes, unfortunately I’ve heard people argue they couldn’t have cast a blind person as daredevil as the stunts are too dangerous for a blind actor and I think this is misinformed at best, stunt actors already do most of the dangerous stunts and a lot of blind people aren’t “fully” blind as blindness is a spectrum, a lot of us can do the same or similar things as sighted actor/esses.
 The disabled and specifically blind community has been begging for any disabled representation by us and for us in the MCU, especially around Daredevil/Matt Murdock.
 This is obviously ableist but also has a real world impact on disabled actors who often face discrimination in the workplace and aren’t cast for roles that are meant to represent us, instead able bodied/sighted people take those roles and leave nothing for us or we are type cast as the evil disabled villain or non-plot-important character.
-Casting a disabled person in a role as a disabled character also allows the actor/ess to help with input about how being disabled looks and provide input/feedback on their lived experience and possible ableism in the writing, which there is plenty of in this series.
+Casting a disabled person in a role as a disabled character also allows the actor/ess to help with input about how being disabled looks and provide input/feedback on their lived experience and possible ableism in the writing, which there is plenty of in this movie.

 1 comment | Add comment